Sultanate of Singora: Early history

 Siamese vassal states in the deep south showed allegiance to Ayuthaya by sending tribute.
 Along with slaves and weapons, tribute consisted of the Bunga Mas, a small tree decorated with gold.

 The Sultanate of Singora, sometimes known as Songkhla at Khao Daeng, was a port city in the deep south of Thailand and precursor of the present-day town of Songkhla.
 It was located near the southern tip of the Sathing Phra peninsula, on and around the foothills of Khao Daeng Mountain in Singha Nakhon.
 British and Dutch East India Company traders called the city Sangora; Japanese officials knew it as Shinichu; contemporary French writers used the names Singor, Cingor and Soncourat.

-Singora was founded in the early 17th century by Dato Mogol, a Persian Malay-Muslim who accepted Siamese suzerainty and paid tribute to the Kingdom of Ayutthaya.
+Singora was founded in the early 17th century by Dato Mogol, a Muslim who accepted Siamese suzerainty and paid tribute to the Kingdom of Ayutthaya.
 (Note: Dato Mogal migrated to the south of Thailand from Java in the early 1600s.
 His departure from Indonesia coincided with Holland's forays into the region in the late 1590s and subsequent control of the spice trade.
 Tomé Pires discussed Persian merchants resident in Java in his Suma Oriental que trata do Mar Roxo até aos Chins, an account of the Orient written shortly after the Portuguese conquest of Malacca in 1511.
 Pires wrote that Persians "killed the Javanese lords and made themselves lords; and in this way they made themselves masters of the sea coast and took over trade and power in Java".
 Dato Mogol and his family were far from the only Persians to attain positions of authority in 17th-century Siam.
 The Royal Chronicles of Ayuthaya, for example, mention Persian brothers Sheikh Ahmad and Muhammad Said who also arrived in Siam in the early 1600s.
 Sheikh Ahmad worked closely with Kings Songtham and Prasat Thong, and was eventually appointed Phra Khlang.
 His descendants, the Bunnag family, remained politically influential for the next three hundred years.
 In the Ship of Sulaiman, an account of an embassy sent to Siam in 1685 on behalf of the Shah of Persia, the author described how Persians in Ayuthaya orchestrated King Narai's accession to the throne and for many years controlled all important affairs of state.)
+The traditional narrative holds that Dato Mogol was a Persian or Indo-Persian adventurer, though by another interpretation he may have instead been a Malay governor authorized by the king of Ligor.
 The port was said to be ideal and able to accommodate more than 80 large vessels; a network of overland and riverine routes expedited trans-peninsular trade with the Sultanate of Kedah.
 Jeremias van Vliet, Director of the Dutch East India Company's trading post in Ayuthaya, described Singora as one of Siam's principal cities and a major exporter of pepper; French traveller and gem merchant John Baptista Tavernier wrote about the city's abundant tin mines.
 A Cottonian manuscript at the British Library discusses Singora's duty-free policy and viability as a hub for regional trade: